 U.S. officials have generally been less concerned with Russia's work, under a January 1995 contract, on an \$800 million nuclear power plant at Bushehr.
-Russia insisted that Iran sign an agreement under which Russia would provide reprocess the plant's spent nuclear material; that agreement was signed on February 28, 2005.
-The plant was expected to become operational in 2007, but Russia had insisted (including during President Putin's visit to Iran in October 2007) that Iran first comply with the U.N. resolutions discussed below.
+Russia insisted that Iran sign an agreement under which Russia would reprocess the plant's spent nuclear material; that agreement was signed on February 28, 2005.
+The plant was expected to become operational in 2007, but Russia had insisted that Iran first comply with the U.N. resolutions discussed below.
 In December 2007, Russia began fueling the reactor.
-Some preliminary tests of the plant began in February 2009, but Russia appeared to be delaying opening the plant to pressure Iran on the broader nuclear issue.
-However, in late May 2010, Russia's top nuclear official said the plant would go into operation some time in the summer of 2010 "if everything goes according to plan."
+Some tests of the plant began in February 2009, but Russia appeared to delay opening it to pressure Iran on the broader nuclear issue.
+However, the plant was fueled by Russia and inaugurated on August 21, 2010, and fueling was completed by October 25, 2010.
+It is scheduled to be operational as of late January 2011.
 As part of this work, Russia has trained 1,500 Iranian nuclear engineers.